Kalbot1337/Klaminite1337.github.io/_posts/2017-11-29-net-neutrality.md

 ## Enter: The Internet

 The internet is, without any objection, one of the most innovative additions to humanities resources since the invention of the steam engine.
-From it, it has sprouted global economies, new-age encrypted currencies, boosted the active participation in stocks and global trading systems, improved the rate of production, and overall increased the standard of living, compared to say, the 1930's.
+From it, it has sprouted global economies, new-age encrypted currencies, boosted the active participation in stocks and global trading systems, improved the rate of production, and overall increased the standard of living.

-It should be neccesary to start from beginnings.
+It should be neccesary to start from the beginning.
 We observe two gentlemen, Paul Baran and Donald Davies.
 What they were working on was a subject called packet switching for networks of computers.
 This led to the inception of our everyday TCP packet, or UDP packet.
-It's not important or vital to the article what a TCP or UDP packet exactly is, however I have made them hyper links for those looking for better understanding.
+It's not important or vital to the article what a [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) or [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)  packet exactly is, however I have made them hyper links for those looking for better understanding.
 One of their networks was a network known as ARPANET, which would soon be platformed on fifteen total university and private locations by the end of 1971.

-1973 brought about the succsessful satallite links from the Tanum Earth Station to Peter Kirsteins research group in the UK, now situtated at the University College London.
+1973 brought about the succsessful satallite link from the Tanum Earth Station to Peter Kirsteins research group in the UK, now situtated at the University College London.
 Fast foward to 1982, both the popular term "_internet_" and the Internet Protocol Suite (IPS) TCP/IP were officially recognized as standard.
 This allowed networks similar to ARPANET to disperse and populate the globe.

-Commercially, the story truely starts in 1989 with MCI mail and Compuserve's email capabilities to the 500,000 members of the internet.
-Then, in 1990, PSInet launches an alternative platform for commercial distribution/useage, one that will serve the commercial internet to this date.
+Commercially, the story officially starts in 1989 with MCI mail and Compuserve's email capabilities to the 500,000 members of the internet.
+Then, in 1990, PSInet launches an alternative platform for commercial distribution/useage, one that will serve the commercial internet backbone to this date.
 In that same year, the first high speed T1 link averaging 1.5 megabits per second is installed Cornell University and CERN.
 This marked the beginning of the end for satallite communication.
 Six months following the first link, Tim Berners-Lee begins work on the first web browser, titled the WorldWideWeb.
 By christmas of that same year Tim had built all the tools in for the WorldWideWeb, HTTP 0.9, The Hypertext Markup Language, the browser itself, and the first web pages.

-Everything after this comparable to opening a can of soda that's been shaked, some estimations regarding the growth of internet traffic claims that the growth grows at a rate of 100 percent a year, while the mean number of users annually was thought to be between 20 and 50 percent.
+Everything after this is comparable to opening a can of soda that's been shaked, some estimations regarding the growth of internet traffic claims that the traffic grows at a rate of 100 percent a year, while the mean number of users annually was thought to be between 20 and 50 percent.

 List of Companies/Sites that started in the 1990s :
 * Netscape (which moulded into the form of mozilla thanks to open source code)